machine-shop/mothra/README.md

 * `-i`, `--input` : A single image input or a directory of images to be analyzed.
 (Default is `input_images`).
 * `-o`, `--output_folder` : The output directory in which the result images will be outputted.
 (Default is `outputs`).
 * `-s`, `--stage` : The stage which to run the pipeline until.
 Options are `'ruler_detection'`, `'binarization'`, and `'measurements'`.
 Default is `measurement` (running to completion).
 Running the pipeline and stopping at an earlier stage can be useful for debugging.
+* `-ar`, `--auto_rotate` : Enable automatic rotation of input images, according to the information in the EXIF tag.
 * `-csv`, `--path_csv` :  Path of `.csv` file for the measurement results.
 (Default is `results.csv`).
 * `-dpi` : Optional argument to specify resolution of the output image.
 (Default is `300`.)